tebexio/Tebex-RconAdapter/README.md

 ```
 --key={storeKey}         Your webstore's secret key.

---game={gameName}        The game plugin you wish to run.
-See available plugins below.

 --ip={serverIp}          The game server's IP address

 --port={serverPort}      Port for RCON connections on the game server

 --pass={password}        Password for your game server's RCON console

---telnet                 Uses telnet protocol instead of RCON

 --debug                  Show debug logging while running
 ```